EBRD-GPA-TC-Facility/Belarus-OCDS-Transformation-and-Analytics/README.md

 * 1. The underlying quality of the data is a key determinant of success  – impacting the costs of the data transformation and the accuracy of the public procurement statistics generated;
 * 2. Projects should be designed in several phases, giving time for the government to make changes on the basis of the initial business intelligence tools developed; 3.
 To ensure take-up and proper use of the developed tools, a budget for training and outreach should be included.

-### Cost:
-€200 000 – 250 000 (main factor impacting cost of equivalent projects is the quality of the underlying data)
 ### Impact:
 Enables public procurement policy makers to take data-driven decisions; Provides for the automated generation of public procurement reports; Ensures transparency of public spending.